Equity in Biophilic Architecture: Toward Nature as a Human Right

 • representing around 100 species

-The density of vegetation equals five hectares of woodland but fits into a footprint of roughly 1,000 square metres—about fifty times less space than a horizontal forest would require.
+The density of vegetation equals five hectares of parkland on flat land but fits into a footprint of roughly 1,000 square metres—about fifty times less space than a horizontal forest would require.

-This compressed ecology absorbs particulates and CO₂, produces oxygen, moderates noise, improves water management and enhances habitat for wildlife.
+This compressed ecology absorbs fine dust and CO₂, produces oxygen, moderates noise, improves water management and improves the life quality—for humans, plants and animals.
 As an anti-sprawl model, it demonstrates how vertical densification of nature can regenerate cities while protecting ground-level soil.

 But, as Tisha argued, it came with a cost.